linkeddatacenter/kees/README.md

 	dct:accrualPolicy kees:append
 ].
 ```

-In order to express frequency of update in the example above, use an instance from the [Content-Oriented Guidelines](http://www.w3.org/TR/vocab-data-cube/#dsd-cog)
-developed as part of the W3C Data Cube Vocabulary efforts.

 If some error occur during incremental append accrual policy, the graph is not updated else following changes to medatata SHOULD happen: